 Another common hazard found in older homes is asbestos.
 Back in the day, asbestos was used to prevent the spread of fire and is generally found in a home’s insulation, roofing, ductwork, floors, and around pipes.
-Exposure to asbestos can lead to a specific cancer called mesothelioma.
+Asbestos exposure can lead to specific cancer called mesothelioma.

 Like lead, asbestos is transmitted through the air via inhalable dust.
 For this reason, if you suspect you have asbestos in your home, you should wear a mask, and the work area should be kept as dust-free as possible.

 What Other Steps Can You Take to Have a Healthy DIY Project?

 It’s not enough to try and avoid the possible toxic materials already in your house; you should take measures to keep other harmful chemicals out of your house as well.
 Any varnishes, paints, or stains should be either low VOC or, preferably, no VOC.
-Many VOCs, such as benzene, xylene, and formaldehyde are carcinogenic and neurotoxic and can cause everything from headaches to breathing difficulties to cancer.
+Many VOCs, such as benzene, xylene, and formaldehyde is carcinogenic and neurotoxic and can cause everything from headaches to breathing difficulties to cancer.

 Although they cost less than hardwoods, particle boards, and plywood both contain formaldehyde-based resins which are used to bind the wood together.
 If these materials are used in the home, they can actually emit harmful gases into the environment year after year.

 Another harmful building material in many homes is vinyl flooring.
-Sure, it may cost less and be somewhat easy to clean, but the PVCs in the flooring have been linked to hormone disruptions.
+Sure, it may cost less and be somewhat easy to clean, but the PVCs in the flooring has been linked to hormone disruptions.
 If at all possible, avoid using these harmful materials listed.
 If the budget does not allow for this, try and use materials in rooms that children will spend little time in.